Darren Naish

-He is founder of the vertebrate palaeozoology blog Tetrapod Zoology, and has written several popular science books.
+Naish founded the vertebrate palaeozoology blog Tetrapod Zoology, and has written several popular science books.
 Naish also makes frequent media appearances and is a scientific consultant and advisor for film, television, museums and exhibitions.
-Naish is also known for his scepticism and work examining cryptozoology and sea monster sightings and beliefs from a scientific perspective.
+Naish is also known for scepticism in work examining cryptozoology topics, including sea monster sightings.

+Early life and education

+Born Darren William Naish in England on 26 September 1976, Naish obtained an undergraduate geology degree at the University of Southampton.
+He went on to study vertebrate palaeontology under David Martill at the University of Portsmouth, where he obtained both an M. Phil., and then a Ph.D. in 2006.

+Naish began his palaeontology research intending to work on fossilised marine reptiles, but became known as a result of his graduate work, especially on the basal tyrannosauroid theropod Eotyrannus, a dinosaur that, in 2001, with his Southampton thesis advisor David Martill, and Steve Hutt of the Museum of Isle of Wight Geology, he and other colleagues shared publication authorship wherein the theropod was first named.

+Career

+Positions and affiliations

+As of 2009, Naish was being reported to hold the position of "Honorary Research Associate in the School of Earth and Environmental Sciences at the University of Portsmouth".

 Research

-He obtained a geology degree at the University of Southampton and later studied vertebrate palaeontology under British palaeontologist David Martill at the University of Portsmouth, where he obtained both an M. Phil. and PhD.

-Though initially beginning his research career in palaeontology with the intention of working on fossil marine reptiles, Naish became known for his doctoral work on the basal tyrannosauroid theropod Eotyrannus, a dinosaur that he, together with Steve Hutt and colleagues, named in 2001.
-He has published articles on the Wealden Supergroup theropods Thecocoelurus, Calamospondylus and Aristosuchus.
-With Martill and "Dino" Frey, he named a new illegally acquired Brazilian compsognathid theropod Mirischia.
+Naish has published articles on the Wealden Supergroup theropods Thecocoelurus, Calamospondylus and Aristosuchus.
+With Martill and "Dino" Frey, he named a new, illegally acquired Brazilian compsognathid theropod Mirischia.
 In 2004, Naish and Gareth Dyke reinterpreted the controversial Romanian fossil Heptasteornis.
 Suggested by other authors to be a giant owl, troodontid or dromaeosaurid, it was argued by Naish and Dyke to be an alvarezsaurid, and as such is the first member of this group to be reported from Europe.
 Other fragmentary European alvarezsaurid specimens have since been reported.

 Naish has also published work on sauropod dinosaurs, pterosaurs, fossil marine reptiles, turtles, marine mammals and other fossil vertebrates, and he has also produced articles on other aspects of zoology.
 He published a series of articles on poorly known cetaceans during the 1990s and in 2004 published a review article on the giant New Zealand gecko Hoplodactylus delcourti.